Piyusharora12/sonobarr/README.md

 ## Features at a glance

 - 🔌 **Lidarr integration** – fetch and cache your monitored artists automatically.
-- 🔍 **Smart discovery** – query Last.fm for related artists, with dedupe and similarity scoring.
+- 🔍 **Smart discovery** – query Last.fm for related artists (both based on your current lidarr library, AI seeds and your personal LastFM suggested artists), with dedupe and similarity scoring.
 - 🤖 **AI assistant** – describe moods, genres or artists in plain English and let OpenAI pick seed artists for you.
 - 🎧 **Preview & bio panels** – jump straight into YouTube or iTunes previews and read Last.fm bios with preserved paragraph formatting.
 - 🧩 **Compact artist cards** – square artwork, button controls, and a top-right status.
 - ⚡️ **Real-time UX** – Socket.IO pushes new cards, status updates, and toast notifications instantly.
 - 👥 **Role-based access** – built-in authentication plus an admin-only settings & user management area.
 - 🔒 **Secure forms** – CSRF protection and stricter cookie settings keep sessions and admin actions safe.
+- 🛡️ **Hardened config storage** – settings are flushed via atomic writes and locked down to `0600`, keeping API keys private in shared hosts.
 - 🔔 **Update awareness** – footer badge compares your container version with the latest GitHub release.
 - 🧱 **Zero touch migrations** – database schema managed by Flask-Migrate and applied automatically on boot.
 - 🐳 **Docker-first deployment** – official image on GHCR, mountable config volume, healthy defaults.